licebeam/hyper-reflector/README.md

 it also writes to reflector_commands.txt which is then sometimes parsed on command by the electron frontend. essentially we are usinga text based file system read/write api.

 that's the gist of it and there isn't much going on at the time of writing.
-Currently the app only allows for running commands/emu on your local machine.s
+Currently the app only allows for running commands/emu on your local machine.

+check the notes.txt to see what i'm currently thinking about approaching.